Our Best Zero Waste Swaps

 Make homemade muesli bars, a hardy and healthy snack!

 Use cloth bags, glass jars, bottles, and reusable containers to buy food from the bulk sections of grocery stores.
-Check out our Ultimate Guide to Zero Waste Grocery Shopping.
+Read more here

 Try using reusable k-cups or convert to a french press – no filter needed!